Hamed-Aghapanah/-Parkinson_detection_2sagcnatt/README.md

 - **Support four major video understanding tasks**: MMAction2 implements various algorithms for multiple video understanding tasks, including action recognition, action localization, spatio-temporal action detection, and skeleton-based action detection.
 We support **27** different algorithms and **20** different datasets for the four major tasks.

 - **Well tested and documented**: We provide detailed documentation and API reference, as well as unit tests.

-## What's New

-- (2022-03-04) We support **Multigrid** on Kinetics400, achieve 76.07% Top-1 accuracy and accelerate training speed.
-- (2021-11-24) We support **2s-AGCN** on NTU60 XSub, achieve 86.06% Top-1 accuracy on joint stream and 86.89% Top-1 accuracy on bone stream respectively.
-- (2021-10-29) We provide a demo for skeleton-based and rgb-based spatio-temporal detection and action recognition (demo/demo_video_structuralize.py).
-- (2021-10-26) We train and test **ST-GCN** on NTU60 with 3D keypoint annotations, achieve 84.61% Top-1 accuracy (higher than 81.5% in the [paper](https://www.aaai.org/ocs/index.php/AAAI/AAAI18/paper/viewPaper/17135)).
-- (2021-10-25) We provide a script(tools/data/skeleton/gen_ntu_rgbd_raw.py) to convert the NTU60 and NTU120 3D raw skeleton data to our format.
-- (2021-10-25) We provide a [guide](https://github.com/open-mmlab/mmaction2/blob/master/configs/skeleton/posec3d/custom_dataset_training.md) on how to train PoseC3D with custom datasets, [bit-scientist](https://github.com/bit-scientist) authored this PR!
-- (2021-10-16) We support **PoseC3D** on UCF101 and HMDB51, achieves 87.0% and 69.3% Top-1 accuracy with 2D skeletons only.
-Pre-extracted 2D skeletons are also available.

-**Release**: v0.24.0 was released in 05/05/2022.
-Please refer to [changelog.md](docs/changelog.md) for details and release history.

 ## Installation

 MMAction2 depends on [PyTorch](https://pytorch.org/), [MMCV](https://github.com/open-mmlab/mmcv), [MMDetection](https://github.com/open-mmlab/mmdetection) (optional), and [MMPose](https://github.com/open-mmlab/mmdetection)(optional).